 4] Recover your BIOS

 If none of these fixes help you, your BIOS might have been corrupted.
 In such a case, you have to recover the BIOS.
 Some Lenovo laptops have a NOVO button.
 It is a one-key recovery option for Lenovo laptops.
-Refer to your laptop’s user manual to know whether your laptop has the NOVO button.
+Refer to your laptop’s user manual to see whether it has the NOVO button.

 If your laptop has a NOVO button, use it to recover the BIOS.
 If the NOVO button is not available on your laptop, you have to use a USB flash drive to recover your BIOS.
-Now, visit the official website of Lenovo on a working computer and download the right BIOS file for your system model.
-Insert a USB flash drive into one of the USB ports of the computer and format it to the FAT32 file system.
+Now, visit Lenovo’s official website on a working computer and download the correct BIOS file for your system model.
+Insert a USB flash drive into a USB port on the computer and format it to the FAT32 file system.
 Now, copy the downloaded BIOS file to the USB flash drive.
-After that, insert the USB flash drive into the USB port of your laptop and turn it on.
+After that, insert the USB flash drive into your laptop’s USB port and turn it on.
 It will automatically detect the BIOS recovery file and recover your BIOS.

 During a BIOS recovery process, your laptop should get a continuous power supply even if its battery is fully charged.
-Power interruption during a BIOS update or recovery can break the motherboard.
+A power interruption during a BIOS update or recovery can damage the motherboard.

 5] Contact support